baalexander/node-portscanner/README.md

 ## The What

-The portscanner module is a pure JavaScript port scanner for node.js.
+The portscanner module is an asynchronous JavaScript port scanner for Node.js.

 Portscanner can check a port, or range of ports, for 'open' or 'closed' statuses.